 Audience: Travelers who are seeking information on malaria before going overseas.
+Intended for travel sites such as the US embassy to provide travelers details on countries that are high-risk Malaria areas.

 Responsibilities: Instructional Designer, Storyboarding, Mockups, Visual Designer, eLearning Development.